Washington High School Recognized as

 These districts and schools empower their students to unlock their potential by developing the in-demand, real-world knowledge and skills necessary to thrive in life beyond the classroom.

 Washington HS was one of 22 schools in Indiana and one of 202 schools in the nation to be recognized.
-Offering 9 PLTW courses, within the Engineering, Biomedical, and Computer Science realms, Washington High School is the smallest school in Indiana, and one of the smallest in the nation, to offer multiple years of all three disciplines of PLTW.
+Offering 9 PLTW courses, within the Engineering, Biomedical, and Computer Science realms, Washington High School is one of the smallest school in Indiana and the nation to offer multiple years of all three disciplines of PLTW.

 Washington High School is proud to offer 10 PLTW Courses.